ISP-SST/sst_archive/docs/ADMIN_TASKS.md

 administrator in the admin interface.
 The latter way may be beneficial when more control over the user creation flow is desired.

 * Sign in to the admin interface with an admin user
 * Go to the `Users` section
 * Click `Add User +`
 * Enter the following information:
     * _E-mail address_ – Affiliation (University) e-mail address for the user in question.
     * `First name`, `Last name` – Set to user's real first and last name.
     * _Password_ – Generate a new one.
     * _Affiliation_ - Set to the name of the University in question.
     * _Account purpose_ – Get this information from the user or set to empty.
 * Click `Save`

 ### Creating a University Account

 A University Account will be shared between multiple users that belong to that university.

 * Sign in to the admin interface with an admin user
 * Go to the `Users` section
 * Click `Add User +`
 * Enter the following information:
     * _E-mail address_ – Use an organization e-mail address for that university.
 The e-mail address does not have to be an active account that can receive e-mails if it's supposed to be used by multiple users.
     * _Password_ – Generate a new one.
     * _Affiliation_ - set to the name of the University in question
     * _Account purpose_ – set to "University Account".
 If the e-mail address is not a personal e-mail, also add contact information to someone who administers this account in the university.
     * Check `Verify e-mail` to ensure that the users of the account don't have to verify the e-mail.
     * Check `E-mail re-verification disabled` so that e-mail re-verification doesn't kick in at a later point in time.
 * Click `Save`

 ### Approve Swedish user request

 When users sign up they can flag themselves as Swedish users.
 This will trigger a validation flow where the admin of the service receives an e-mail saying that a user has been entered into the validation queue and manual intervention is needed.
 The validation needs to be performed by an admin user that has access to the admin interface.

 * Sign in to the admin interface with an admin user
 * Go to the `Swedish user validation requests` section
 * Locate the validation request in the list.
 Requests are sorted by validation result
 * The row with the validation request should contain sufficient information to either make a decision right then and there, or trigger you to reach out to the user in question with clarifying questions
 * Once a validation decision has been made, select the validation row in the list
 * From the `Action` dropdown, select `Approve selected request` or `Reject selected requests` depending on the decision
 * Click `Go`

 If the validation is approved the user will automatically be added to the Swedish User group.

 ### Manually give access to data cube to an account

 * Sign in to the admin interface with an admin user
 * Go to the `Data cube user grants` section
 * Click `Add data cube user grant +`
 * Enter the following information:
     * `E-mail address` – Provide the e-mail address of the user that will receive access to the Cube.
     * `Data Cube` – Select the cube that you want to grant access to.
 * Click `Save`

 ### Manually add user to the Swedish User group

 * Sign in to the admin interface with an admin user
 * Go to the `Users` section
 * Find the user in question in the list (using the search feature can be helpful) and click on the username
 * Go to `Permissions -> Groups`
 * Select the `Swedish User` group in the list and click the right arrow button to move the group over to the list of `Chosen groups`
 * Click `Save`

 ### Ingesting a data cube using the HTTP endpoint

+The most straight forward way of ingesting new data cubes into the archive is by using the `submit_to_sst_archive.py` script.

-To ingest a FITS data cube into the database the FITS file *must* reside in the designated `science_data/` directory.
-This is also where exported science data cubes are supposed to end up.
+To ingest a FITS data cube into the database the FITS file *must* reside in the designated `${SCIENCE_DATA_ROOT}` directory that is known in the backend and configured in the [settings file](../sst_archive/settings/).
+This should be where exported science data cubes end up and where the backend server can access them.
 You will need to reference the data cube using the relative path from the `science_data/` directory.

 * Make sure that you have access to an admin account on the site
 * Make sure that this user also has a valid API Token:
     * In the admin interface, go to `Tokens`
     * If there's no token for this user, click `Add Token +` and click `Save`
 * Grab the script in `ingestion/scripts/submit_to_sst_archive.py`
 * Run the script.
 Example:
   `submit_to_sst_archive.py 2020-09-10/CHROMIS/<NAME-OF-FITS-FILE>.fits --api-key <API-KEY> --interactive`

+#### Interactive Mode

+Interactive mode is activated by providing the `--interactive` command line flag.
+When the flag is set the submission script will prompt the user for additional data that needs to be provided to the archive and that can't be found inside the FITS data cube.
+The next section details such information.

+#### Specifying ownership and Swedish data status

+When using the `--interactive` flag you will be prompted for information the user(s) that own the data and whether the data is classified as Swedish data.
+This information can also be provided directly on the command line if that fits your use case better.
+Since this data does not exist inside FITS data cube

 ### Removing an ingested data cube

 Ingested cubes can easily be removed using the admin interface.
 The removal of a data cube will also cascade into any